NogaibaySymbat/DAA1.NogaibaySymbat/README.md

 Implementation details
 -----
-MergeSort — classic recursive merge sort (top-down).
-QuickSort — quick sort with array partitioning using the Lomuto scheme (pivot — last element).
-QuickSelect — selection of the k-th element using the same partition function.
-Closest Pair of Points — a naive O(n²) implementation that iterates through all pairs of points to demonstrate how counters work.
+MergeSort — classic recursive merge sort (top-down).-- QuickSort — quick sort with array partitioning using the Lomuto scheme (pivot — last element).-- QuickSelect — selection of the k-th element using the same partition function.-- Closest Pair of Points — a naive O(n²) implementation that iterates through all pairs of points to demonstrate how counters work.--

 The project has its own utilities:
 -----
-MetricsCollector combines a comparison counter and a recursion depth tracker.
-ArrayUtils — random array generation, swap, sorting verification.
-GeometryUtils — calculation of distances between points.
-Partition — a general partitioning method for QuickSort and QuickSelect.
+MetricsCollector combines a comparison counter and a recursion depth tracker.-- ArrayUtils — random array generation, swap, sorting verification.-- GeometryUtils — calculation of distances between points.-- Partition — a general partitioning method for QuickSort and QuickSelect.--

 ----